thorsten/pairs.js/README.md

-# memory.js
+# pairs.js

-A memory game using HTML5 and node.js by Thorsten Rinne and Sebastian Springer
+A Pairs game using HTML5 and node.js by Thorsten Rinne and Sebastian Springer

 ## License